harlan-zw/harlanzw.com/content/pages/hire-me.md

 With wanting to pursue open-source and SaaS development, I decided to leave my full-time job and keep my freelancing going.

-These days I have limited capacity for new work, but I'm always interested to hear about opportunities.
-If you're interested in working with me, check the [work with me](/sydney-nuxt-freelance-developer) page.

 The great companies I get to work with are mostly using  :i-logos-nuxt-icon Nuxt.js</a> and :i-logos-laravel Laravel.